Shivansh-Thakur/Html-properties-in-table/README.md

 # Html-properties-in-table

-This repository is about different html properties that can be added to our table, just to style the table <u><i>without using CSS</i></u>.
+This repository is about different html properties that can be added to our table, just to style the table <strong><i>without using CSS</i></strong>.

 Some of the properties are listed below: